Find Cheap Flights to Tokyo from $ 35 with eDreams

 How long’s the flight to Tokyo?

 If you’re looking to fly to Tokyo, we at eDreams have checked the most popular routes to help you plan your trip.
-From Perth, the flight takes roughly 13h; from Brisbane, around 13h 18m; and from Adelaide, about 14h 32m.
+From Brisbane, the flight takes roughly 11h 48m; from Perth, around 12h 33m; and from Sydney, about 14h 10m.

 Flight Time (in hours)